Jerome

 What is the best place to start reading Jerome?

-A good starting point for reading Jerome is his 'Letter to Eustochium', which outlines his views on asceticism and provides insight into his personal spirituality.
-His 'On Illustrious Men' is also accessible and offers a historical overview of early Christian figures.
+A good starting point for reading Jerome is his 'Letter to Eustochium,' which outlines his views on asceticism and provides insight into his personal beliefs and scholarly approach.
+His prefaces to the books of the Vulgate also offer valuable context for his translation work.